/now

 Learning Functional Programming And Design Patterns

-I started programming with C and the JS.
+I started programming with C and JS.

 I don't know, maybe it's how my brain works but I just can't relate to OOP.
 Never could.
 Instead, my brain and thoughts have always been closer to the functional paradigm.